the-draupnir-project/planning/design/2511-contribution-risk-and-response.md

 When an unsolicited pull request is opened, it's important to try establish these expectations retroactively.
 And to identify and communicate risk.

+## Trust under sight

+When a contributor summarises work, it's very important to recognise that this summary is a declaration of intent, and can only be used within the context of expectations management.
+A summary of changes in the pull request description, can never be trusted to provide an exhaustive list of changes made in the contribution.
+It is essential to check the substance of any contribution in exhaustion, irregardless of any surrounding context.